How to Read Photos Using IronOCR

 using var inputPhoto = new OcrInput();

-OcrPhotoResult result = ocr.ReadPhoto(inputPhoto);
+OcrResult result = ocr.Read(inputPhoto);

-int number = result.TextRegions[0].FrameNumber;
+int pageNumber = result.TextRegions[0].PageNumber;

 // Extract the text in the first region

-string textinregion = result.TextRegions[0].TextInRegion;
+string textInRegion = result.TextRegions[0].Text;

-//Extract the co_ordinates of the first text region
+// Extract the coordinates of the first text region

-Rectangle region = result.TextRegions[0].Region;
+Rectangle region = result.TextRegions[0].Bounds;

-var output = $"Text in First Region: {textinregion}\n"
++ $"Text in First Region: {textInRegion}\n"

 + $"Text Region:\n"